uttambiswas679/GoogleChirpGeorgian/GoogleChirp/README.md

 4. **Set up Google Cloud credentials**
    - Download your Google service account key JSON file
-   - Place it in the project root as `credentials.json`
+   - Place it in the project root as `healthorbit-ai.json`
    - Ensure the service account has access to:
      - Speech-to-Text API
+     - Translate API
      - Cloud Storage (for both `healthorbit_bucket` and `ho_georgian` buckets)

 5. **Start Redis server**